dotnet/docs/docs/core/tools/dotnet-nuget-why.md

 - **`PROJECT|SOLUTION`**

-  A path to a project file, solution file, or directory.
+  The project or solution file to operate on.
 If a directory is specified, the command searches the directory for a project or solution file.
 If more than one project or solution is found, an error is thrown.

 - **`PACKAGE`**